ue22-p20/web-intro/notebooks/17-transitions.md

 * there is also a notion of **animations** in CSS
 * simply put, an animation allows to define a succession of states
 * each state being a collection of CSS properties
-* together the point in time where they should apply
+* together with the point in time where they should apply

 for example :
 * at the beginning of the duration (0%) background-color is red and color is blue
-* somewhere in the middle, say at 25% of the duration, they become green and yellow
+* somewhere in the middle, say at (25%) of the duration, they become green and yellow
 * then at the end of the period (100%) they become black and white

 <!-- #region slideshow={"slide_type": "slide"} -->